Where are they now? A wonderkid from every Football Manager game

-Last year, it was a certain Gabriel Barbosa, also known as ‘Gabigol’, that had fans excited.
-Tipped to become the next Neymar by many, his 2016 move to Inter has clearly stalled judging by the two consecutive loan moves he’s been involved with since.
+In 2017, it was a certain Gabriel Barbosa, also known as ‘Gabigol’, that had fans excited.
+Tipped to become the next Neymar by many, his 2016 move to Inter promised much but delivered sadly little – one goal and three loans, to be precise.

 With thousands upon thousands of talented youngsters featured every year in the FM databases, this list could conceivably go on forever.

-In the latest edition, it’s another Brazilian, Vinicius Junior, who has perhaps the highest potential out of all the young players in the game.
+In the 2018 edition, it was another Brazilian, Vinicius Junior, with perhaps the highest potential out of all the young players in the game.